Igormazetti/stock-manager-api/API_ROUTES.md

 ```

 **Notes:**
+- The `productSaleValue` is the final price per unit for each product in the sale.
+This replaces the old discount system, giving more granular control over pricing.
 - When a sale is created, automatic notifications are triggered:
   - If a product stock reaches 0, a notification is created for "out of stock"
   - If a product stock falls below 5 units, a notification is created for "low stock"